LONJEZ/Delivery_app/README.md

 ### Imports

-Imports all the necessary dependancies needed for this project
+Imports all the necessary dependancies needed for this project.

         use near_sdk::borsh::{self, BorshDeserialize, BorshSerialize};
         use near_sdk::{near_bindgen, env, log};
         use std::collections::HashMap;

 Super struct to hold parcel and tracker declaration: